 3. Encourage collaboration between your HR and marketing teams to develop appropriate messages and material for promoting your brand.
 You will know what you want to say as an employer; your marketing team will know when and how to disseminate what you want to say to your target audience.

-4. Make sure that these messages compliment the company’s overall product/service strategy and existing corporate brand by involving your employees in every aspect of the employer branding process to create a brand that is honest and accurate.
+4. Make sure that these messages complement the company’s overall product/service strategy and existing corporate brand by involving your employees in every aspect of the employer branding process to create a brand that is honest and accurate.
 This is the time to gather honest feedback by conducting research such as EVP surveys to examine the current employment experience and focus groups to determine how suitable the proposition is as it stands.
 It is futile trying to develop your reputation as an employer if there is a conflict between the messages you are trying to promote and what is actually happening within your organisation.

 5. You need to live and breathe the image that’s promoted and ensure it’s adopted across the entire company.
 This involves dedicating time and resources to managing your employer brand, ensuring that any changes within the organisation are accurately reflected in your branding efforts.